natemcmaster - McMaster.NETCore.Plugins 1.2.0

 Build Status Code Coverage NuGet NuGet Downloads

-This project provides API for loading .NET Core assemblies dynamically, executing them as extensions to the main application, and finding and isolating the dependencies of the plugin from the main application.
-This library supports .NET Core 2, but works best in .NET Core 3 and up.
+This project provides API for loading .NET assemblies dynamically, executing them as extensions to the main application, and finding and isolating the dependencies of the plugin from the main application.
 It allows fine-grained control over assembly isolation and type sharing.
 Read more details about type sharing below.

 Blog post introducing this project, July 25, 2018: .NET Core Plugins: Introducing an API for loading .dll files (and their dependencies) as 'plugins'.